limhyesu98/limhyesu98.github.io/_posts/2019-07-15-summarization-with-pointer-generator-networks.md

+If you want to see the result of running the code, visit [here](https://limhyesu98.github.io/run-pointer-generator-model/).

 There are two types of automatic summarization : extractive and abstractive.
 Extractive summarization is much easier to implement but abstractive one is much more